Rinayas/SQL_Analysis/README.md

 # SQL_Analysis
-Database creation and analysis the data.
-In this project I built a database of Internet Blogs with Sql server from scratch .
-The attachments contains the ERD of the tables, Create and insert queries .
-Also, I analyzed the data using business questions and answered them with SQL queries And showed them visually with Tableau .
+Database creation and analysis the data. in this project I built a database of Internet Blogs with SQL server from scratch . the attachments contains the ERD of the tables, create and insert queries . also, I analyzed the data using business questions and answered them with SQL queries and showed them visually with Tableau .